 Military low‑level flying is an effective way for an aircraft to reach its intended target without being detected

 by enemy radar.

-By flying low above the ground using the terrain as a shield from searching radar, an aircrafts chances of detection and survivability are greatly increased.
+By flying low above the ground using the terrain as a shield from searching radar, the chances of detection and survivability of an aircraft are greatly increased

 Low‑level flying can be used by fast‑jets to reach their target to drop ordnance, or as in recent theatres of war to aid fellow troops by dispersing a threatening enemy by carrying out a ‘Show of Force’ (an effective tactic of flying very fast and low over the threat as a warning).
 Transport aircraft use low‑level flying not only as a means of evasion, but to deliver troops and supplies where precision delivery is essential.
 Helicopters operating in hostile areas need to fly as low as possible, not only for their safety by using the terrain as a means of cover, but to deliver, pick‑up troops and supplies and evacuate the wounded.